-Or, you could say there are 380,000 reasons why earning a cyber security master’s degree is well worth the investment ($380,000 is the upper end of the salary spectrum for a Chief Information Security Officer in San Francisco; overall average: $240,000, according to Forbes.com).
+Or, you could say there are 420,000 reasons why earning a cybersecurity master’s degree is well worth the investment ($420,000 is the upper end of the salary spectrum for a Chief Information Security Officer in San Francisco; overall average: $240,000, according to Forbes.com).
 And yes, you will need a master’s degree for that job.

 The Value of a Master’s Degree in Cyber Security

-Today, many employers seek a combination of both experience and education, with the most career options available to those with a master’s degree or higher.
-Not all cyber security education is created equal, however, which is why it is important to be especially discerning when choosing a graduate program.
+Today, most employers seek a combination of both experience and education and, while a master’s degree is not necessary for all jobs, according to Tripwire.com, the advantages of earning a master degree in cybersecurity include higher pay, job security and expanded career opportunities.
+Not all cybersecurity education is created equal, however, which is why it is important to be especially discerning when choosing a graduate program.

 10 Reasons to Get a Master’s Degree in Cyber Security

-- A Degree in Cyber Security Equals Job Security
+1. A Degree in Cybersecurity Equals Job Security

 “The cybersecurity job market is on fire” Veronica Mollica, founder and executive information security recruiter at Indigo Partners, told Forbes.com.
 “Our candidates are facing competing offers from multiple companies with salary increases averaging over 30%.
 Current employers are scrambling to retain talent with counter offers including 10% and higher salary increases for information security team members to remain on board.”

 Due to the severe shortage of skilled workers, cybersecurity professionals are among the most highly compensated in the technology sector, posting a 9% salary premium over IT jobs in general.